 - South Rim Loop (12.4 miles)

-We were also interested in the moderately-rated 4.8-mile Lost Mine Trail; however, there were no parking spaces available along the steep, curvy road near the trailhead, so we skipped it.
+We were also interested in the moderately rated 4.8-mile Lost Mine Trail; however, no parking spaces were available along the steep, curvy road near the trailhead, so we skipped it.

-If there are no available spots when you pass by, you'll need to park at the visitor center and walk up the road to access the trail.
+If no spots are available when you pass by, you'll need to park at the visitor center and walk up the road to access the trail.

 4. Relax in the Hot Springs

 Hiking to the hot springs is one of the most popular things to do in Big Bend National Park.
-However, it can be hit or miss whether it's possible to take a dip in them.
+However, whether you can take a dip in them can be hit or miss.

 If there's been heavy rainfall, dirt and sediment drain into the rising waters of the Rio Grande River and quickly flood the low-lying natural hot springs.